stefanmeili/softplus-penalty-functions/README.md

 Warning: takes several hours to run on a 12 core / 24 thread machine.
 Reduce n_tasks to reduce the number of experiments.

+Alternatively, raw data can be downloaded from <a href="https://github.com/stefanmeili/softplus-penalty-functions/raw/main/results.csv.zip"> results.csv.zip </a>

 ## Requirements
 numpy, pandas, and scipy 1.6.2 (to ensure comparable results)